UF-Carpentry/2020-03-09-UFII_InstructorTraining/index.md

 contact: "stuckyb@flmnh.ufl.edu"
 etherpad:  "http://pad.software-carpentry.org/2020-03-30-UFII_InstructorTraining"
 locations:
- -venue: "University of Florida Informatics Institute"
+  venue: "University of Florida Informatics Institute"
   address: "Informatics Institute Conference Room, CISE building"
   latlng: "29.648248,-82.344031"

 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->